ewaldmire/ascender/docs/container_groups/README.md

 # Container Groups

-In a traditional Ascender installation, jobs (ansible-playbook runs) are executed directly on a member of the cluster.
+In a traditional climber installation, jobs (ansible-playbook runs) are executed directly on a member of the cluster.
 The concept of a Container Group (working name) allows for job environments to be provisioned on-demand as a Pod that exists only for the duration of